 We recently reviewed Amazon availability messaging across all IngramSpark titles and found that 92% had good availability messaging on the Amazon site.
 The ones that didn’t were mostly newly set up titles or were in/out of revision cycles.
 Availability messaging tends to change over time as the book develops a sales history.

-One of the best things a new author can do as soon as their title goes live is to order their own book through Amazon to help spur good availability messaging.
+One of the best things a new author can do as soon as their book goes live is to order it through Amazon to help spur good availability messaging.
 The other thing is to make sure the title is finished before it is uploaded into any system that feeds data to Amazon to keep the title from rapidly moving in and out of revision cycles, which can negatively impact availability messaging.
 But know that IngramSpark continues to work collaboratively and closely with Amazon to improve availability messaging on their site.

-Some of the differences between IngramSpark and KDP come down to hardcovers, print options, discounts, broad book distribution, and convenience.
-IngramSpark also does not require exclusivity or pricing guidelines as some parts of KDP offer, so that's something else to keep in mind as you are evaluating which self-publishing company to choose.
+Some differences between IngramSpark and KDP come down to hardcovers, print options, discounts, broad book distribution, and convenience.
+IngramSpark also does not require exclusivity or pricing guidelines as some parts of KDP offer, so that's something else to keep in mind as you evaluate which self-publishing company to choose.
 I hope this post has helped shed some light on IngramSpark vs KDP, but what's most important to your ultimate decision is what's right for you and your book.